istio/istio.io/faq/index.md

 #### What deployment environments are supported?

 Istio is designed and built to be platform-independent.
-For our initial Alpha release, however, Istio only supports environments running Kubernetes v1.5 or greater.
+For our {{ site.data.istio.version }} release, however, Istio only supports environments running
+Kubernetes v1.5 or
+greater.

 #### How can I contribute?